wgregp/juggling-graphics/README.md

 You'll need a copy of the [ANTLR 4 Javascript runtime](https://github.com/antlr/antlr4/blob/master/doc/javascript-target.md) at `src/parser/antlr4/`.
 Beyond that, assuming you have [node.js](https://nodejs.org/en/) and [CoffeeScript](http://coffeescript.org) installed, and have run `npm update`, things should just work.
 Maybe.

-Run `npm start` for a development server.
+Run `npm start` for a development server (dev mode).

-To build, you'll need to copy `src/style/favicon.ico` and  and `src/style/juggling-graphics.png` to the `/build` folder, then `npm run build`.
+To build, you'll need to copy `src/style/favicon.ico` and  and `src/style/juggling-graphics.png` to the `build` folder (which you may need to create), then `npm run build`.
 In addition to the app, this generates `.htaccess` and `cache.manifest` files which probably won't be appropriate for your setup.
+These two files and the `manifest` attribute on the `<html>` tag are not generated in dev mode.

 ## credits